fbeauKmi/Xyz_mouse/README.md

 - button library
 - display Library (still to simplify)

-## todo/improve
+## Todo/improve

 - Orbion_settings : a mixed library wich managed display and settings
 - Strings management to improve

 ## Installation :

-Download the current repo,
+Clone the current repo,
-Compile firmware with platformio in Vscode
+Compile and upload the firmware with platformio in Vscode.
+Install 3DConnexion drivers

 ## Usage :
 At first run the firmware store a default config in EEPROM